 Over the past year, I’ve had the opportunity to speak with members of the scientific and business communities working on genetic engineering.
 I’ve discussed with them how this technology could evolve and what some of the potential benefits and risks are to society.
 In this post, I’ll share what I’ve learned, in case others find it interesting.

 Why should we care about genetic engineering?

-It could help eliminate hundreds of diseases.
-It could eliminate many forms of pain and anxiety.
+It’s early days, and the following is a long ways off, but the potential is enormous.
+It could help eliminate many diseases.
+It could eliminate forms of pain and anxiety.
 It could increase intelligence and longevity.
-It could change the scale of human happiness and productivity by many orders of magnitude.
+It could change the scale of human happiness and productivity.
 There are only a handful of areas of research in the world with this much potential.

 This all sounds pretty far fetched, I don’t think any of it will happen soon in the near future.

 It’s important to disentangle whether we think something will happen from whether we think it should happen.
 Many people are uncomfortable with the idea of it happening, and this influences their prediction of how likely it is to happen.